sameer-panwar/React/Readme.md

 - learned How virtual dom is created and how react works.

 ### day 3: [2024-09-14]
-- learned s the basics of hooks.
+- learned the basics of hooks.
 - implemented useState hook in a program.

+### day 4: [2024-09-15]
+- learned about how rendering take place
+- learned how array is rendered

+### day 5: [2024-09-16]
+- get introduced to tailwind css
+- implemented tailwind css in react

+### day 3: [2024-09-17]
+- introduced to props.
+- how it works

 ## Projects